TarunSM938/PetRescue/README.md

 # PetRescue

-PetRescue is a Django web application designed to help connect lost pets with their owners and facilitate pet adoptions.
+PetRescue is a Django web application designed to help connect lost pets with their owners.
 The platform provides a comprehensive solution for reporting lost/found pets, searching for missing animals, and supporting animal welfare through community engagement.

 ## Features